aws-samples/amazon-connect-java-cdk/README.md

 [AWS CloudFormation](https://us-west-2.console.aws.amazon.com/cloudformation/home) will create the below resources.
 ![AWSCloudformation_Resources.png](AWSCloudformation_Resources.png)

-Source Bucket and Destination Bucket will be created with unique names.

 ## Testing

 Validate Amazon Connect Instance is created with all recommended configuration.

 ## Cleanup